nwg/racket-wiki/Typed-Racket-plans.md

 # Typed Racket plans

-This page focuses on internal issues in Typed Racket, althoughth most of them also have user-visible results.
+This page focuses on internal issues in Typed Racket, although most of them also have user-visible results.

 ### Purity analysis